Security Considerations

 • If you use the make_catalog_backup script provided by Bacula, remember that you should take care when supplying passwords on the command line.

-Go back to the Best Practices chapter.
+Go back to: Best Practices.